The Real Reason I Don’t Have Dozens of Stand-Up Comedy Videos on YouTube

 If you don’t think stand-up comedy material theft happens, you are living in a dream world.
 I have watched comedians do parts of my stand-up comedy act word-for-word while I was actually sitting in the audience watching them perform my stuff.

-Now I do have some brief video clips of my act available (quite a few actually) as a part of the multimedia files associated with the Killer Stand-up Online Course that are for my Members (something that most stand-up comedy teachers won’t do because it would kill their business).
+Now I do have some brief video clips of my act available (quite a few actually) as part of the multimedia files associated with the Killer Stand-up Online Course that are for my Members (something that most stand-up comedy teachers won’t do because it would kill their business).

 But beyond that, I have no desire to put my stand-up comedy act in pieces on YouTube or any other online video service.

-Even if I was actively performing, I would only put up a few videos of my stand-up comedy material on YouTube and they would be very SHORT — 30 to 40 seconds and would have a prompt to go to my website for more details.
-And you can bet that those videos would have the absolute highest PAR Score I could possible have in those video clips.
+Even if I was actively performing, I would only put up a few videos of my stand-up comedy material on YouTube, and they would be very SHORT — 30 to 40 seconds and would have a prompt to go to my website for more details.
+And you can bet that those videos would have the absolute highest PAR Score I could possibly have in those video clips.

 The main reason I would do that would be to drive traffic to my main website for getting hired as a comedian.
 Those are the people I am interested in, not the masses who visit YouTube.
 Potential customers and agents are the folks who can get a peek at a longer video or DVD.

-But even then, I would never send more than 3 minutes unless requested for a high paying gig.
+But even then, I would never send more than 3 minutes unless requested for a high-paying gig.

 Here’s what comics and entertainers really don’t get: